top of page

 Protect the scalp from UV damage

-Avoid skin inflammation and scaring.
+Avoid skin inflammation and scarring.

 Avoid follicular loss secondary to skin damage.